SGtOriginal/Making-Discord-Bots/README.md

 Stage 4:

-1: Open a private repository in GitHub and remember the name.
+1: Go to www.replit.com

+2: Click on 'New Repl' on the left pane.

-2: Upload all the files you downloaded from my repository, including the python file you updated, on your main branch.
+3: Upload all the files you downloaded from my repository, including the python file you updated, on it branch.

+4: Run the program by clicking on the green 'Run' button.

+5: Two windows will open up.
+One would be the console showing the logs and the bot id.
+The other would be a website showing the words 'Hello!'.
+Copy that window's url.

 Stage 5:

-1: Go to www.heroku.com
+1: Go to www.freshworks.com/website-monitoring/

-2: Get yourself an account.

-3: Go to your dashboard and click New and the New App

-4: Give it a name, choose a region and click on Create App.

-5: Go to Settings, scroll down to Buildpacks, click Add Buildpack, click on Python and then click on Save Changes.

-6: Go to Deploy and click on Connect to GitHub.
+2: Paste the url in the place where it tells you to and enter you email in its required place.

+3: Your dashboard should open up and the website for your app should be automatically be added.
+If not, click on the 'Add Check' button in the top right corner.

-7: Put in your bot repository and click Search.
+4: Put in the url, the name of your bot and click 'Add Check'.

-8: Select the correct repository from the options and click Connect.

-9: Click Enable Automatic Deploys and then click Deploy branch.

-10: Wait for it to build itself and it should be successful.

-11: Scroll up to the top of the same page and click Resources.

-12: Under Free Dynos, click on the Pen button, then on the slider and then click Confirm.
+5: It should be added.

 Stage 6:

 1: Now go back to https://discord.com/developers/ , then to your bot application, go to OAuth2, copy your Redirect URL from the Redirects already added and paste it in a new tab.

 2: Add your bot to your server and Authorize its access.